scala/scala3/docs/docs/usage/scala3doc/staticSite.md

 # {{ page.title}}

+Scala3doc is able to generate static sites, known from [Jekyll](http://jekyllrb.com/) or [Docusaurus](https://docusaurus.io/).
-Scala3doc has similar functionalites to [Jekyll](http://jekyllrb.com/) to allow users to documentation in form of static sit alongside your APIs.
-Moreover having a combined tool allows provide reach interaction between those to such as linking thus allowing the two to blend naturally.
+Having a combined tool allows to provide interaction between static documentation and API thus allowing the two to blend naturally.

 Creating a site is just as simple as in Jekyll.
 The site root contains the layout of the site and all files placed here will be either considered static,